How To Keep Your Garden Green

 - Start small.
 Cultivating a fully organic garden can be intimidating so start small by trying your organic gardening methods out first in a planter or small section of your yard.
 Expand from there.

 - Place a small bin under your kitchen sink to collect food scraps.
 Have a larger bin at the back of the yard where you can then dispose of your accumulated food waste.
 Regularly turn this compost over and cultivate some nutrient-rich food for your soil.
-Not only will you create your own fertilizer, you’ll reduce the trash taken to the landfill.
+Not only will you create fertilizer, but you’ll also reduce the trash taken to the landfill.

 - Reduce lawn size.
 Long the pride and joy of many a homeowner, the value of lawns should be reconsidered.
 The amount of water and effort a lawn takes is significant.
-Consider different ground cover i.e. indigenous plant species, wildflowers, wild grasses, stone, pavers etc. and leave your weekends free to something more fun than mowing!
+Consider different ground covers i.e. indigenous plant species, wildflowers, wild grasses, stone, pavers, etc., and leave your weekends free to something more fun than mowing!

 - Switch to a manual mower.
-If you do keep a lawn, consider switching to a non-gas powered reel mower.
+If you do keep a lawn, consider switching to a non-gas-powered reel mower.
 It is great exercise and non-polluting – both gas-wise and noise-wise.
-Your neighbours will thank you!
+Your neighbors will thank you!

 - Plant organic seeds.
 This is a great first step in greening your garden and ensures some of your new plants start their young lives on eco-friendly terms.

-If a green lifestyle is important to you, be sure to check out Brighton Homes newest community developments in the Meridian ID area – The Pinnace and Quartet – both coming soon.
+If a green lifestyle is important to you, be sure to check out Brighton Homes’s newest community developments in the Meridian ID area – The Pinnace and Quartet – both coming soon.

-The secluded Pinnacle community will feature a community centre, outdoor amphitheater, pools parks and both public and charter school sites.
+The secluded Pinnacle community will feature a community center, outdoor amphitheater, pools parks, and both public and charter school sites.
 In addition, an extensive network of walking trails will connect these impressive amenities and offer residents a beautiful place to stroll, run or cycle.